Soft Tournament Equilibrium: Implementation Details and Practical Considerations

 In many real-world applications, the pairwise comparison data is sparse: not all pairs of agents have been compared.
 This poses a challenge for computing the marginal tournament matrix $P$, which requires estimates of $P_{ab}$ for all pairs.

-One approach is to use a model-based imputation.
-The score function $s_\theta(a, x)$ can be trained on the observed comparisons, and then used to predict the win probabilities for unobserved pairs.
-This is a form of matrix completion.
+One approach is model-based imputation.
+The pairwise logit model $h_\theta(a,b,x)$ can be trained on the observed comparisons and then used to predict win probabilities for unobserved pairs.
+This is a form of structured matrix completion.
+A simpler alternative is to assign unobserved pairs to $P_{ab}=0.5$, but this should be reported explicitly because it treats missing comparisons as neutral evidence rather than unknown evidence.

-Another approach is to use a graph-based method, such as label propagation, to fill in the missing entries of $P$ based on the observed entries and the structure of the tournament graph.
+Another approach is graph-based imputation, such as label propagation or low-rank completion, to fill missing entries of $P$ from observed edges and auxiliary covariates.
+Whichever policy is used, the paper or experiment report should state the missing-data convention, because different conventions can change the inferred core.